-ARK Dresden: An ark for underestimated knowledge
+ARK Dresden: Ark for underestimated knowledge

 “Moving Borders” uses artistic methods to initiate encounters between people of different origins and social milieus that would be unlikely to happen in real life.
 In a process of collecting and inventing stories, people who would usually never meet develop and establish a new hybrid cultural practice.
-In seven European cities with very different cultural, demographic and historical backgrounds, seven different editions of a Community Art project are created
+In seven European cities with very different cultural, demographic and historical backgrounds, seven different editions of a community art project are created.

 The project has the potential to be a role model for following projects, as the basic artistic concept can be adapted to any city or region, even after the actual running time of the project and its European co-funding.